Liquid-solid friction on crystalline surfaces: a perspective: Conclusion

 \section{Conclusion}

-Liquid-solid friction has now established as a mature research field with huge technological relevance and large number of experimental techniques.
-Its extreme sensitivity to surface cleanliness makes slippage a rare feature for water.
-Still, a handful of materials do show a drastically reduced friction allowing to expect highly permeable -- yet selective -- membranes in the near future.
-The rationalization of carbon nanotube friction with the 'quantum liquid friction', along with flow induced currents in graphene, promises to control liquid friction by tuning electronic properties in the solid state.
-Friction of supercooled liquids on solid surfaces is still a completely open field, yet highly relevant for the dynamics of confined electrolytes.
-We argue that surface charge is a key parameter of liquid friction which is currently largely neglected.
-Alike the combined AFM measurements of liquid and hydrated solid friction using the AFM, the study of polymer friction for both the melt (liquid) and the reticulated polymer (solid) brings new physical insights.
-We argue that coupling liquid and solid friction -- that now appear complementary -- will be key to unveil the dynamical processes at the liquid-solid interface.
+Liquid-solid friction is now established as a mature field of research with enormous technological relevance and several key experimental techniques.
+Due to its extreme sensitivity to surface roughness, slippage is rare for water.
+Nevertheless, a handful of materials exhibit drastically reduced friction, which suggests that highly permeable -- yet selective -- membranes may be available in the near future.
+The emerging Van der Walls friction for liquids promises to control slippage by tuning electronic properties in the solid state.
+We argue that the respective influence of surface charge, nanometric confinement and liquid supercooling are open questions that deserve special attention and for which the experimental techniques are mature.

+Finally, we emphasize that, like the combined AFM measurements of liquid and hydrated solid friction, which provide the activation energy $E_{\rm a}$ and the slip length $b$, the study of polymer friction for both the melt (liquid) and the reticulated polymer (solid) has provided groundbreaking physical insights.
+We argue that the coupling of liquid and solid friction -- which now appear to be complementary -- will be key to unravelling the dynamical processes at the liquid-solid interface.